I occasionally give keynotes at conferences, meetups, and in-house events. Topics include:

 Watch out for the official announcement and check-out the incredible line-up of speakers in the meantime

 I will speak at the annual growth marketing SUMMIT on September 6.
 My keynote will address the topic “How to Implement Customer Centricity in Your Optimization Process“.
 In it, I will share hands-on advice on how to break free of alibi customer centricity while scaling your optimization program.

 Mind The Product Engage 2018 – Hamburg, Germany

-I will give a keynote with the title Lead, don’t serve – How to apply lateral leadership in agile environments.
-This will share some of the insights from my upcoming book on lateral leadership.
-I will also provide hands-on tips and best practices for product managers on how to achieve alignment on a strategic, process and motivational level with teams and stakeholders.
+In the talk, I shared some of the insights from my upcoming book on lateral leadership.
+I also provided hands-on tips and best practices for product managers on how to achieve alignment on a strategic, process and motivational level with teams and stakeholders.

 2017 Product Management Keynotes